xcytxs/Idev2/README.md

 ### Everything works but the results are bad

 This goes to the point above about how local LLMs are getting very powerful but you still are going to see better (sometimes much better) results with the largest LLMs like GPT-4o, Claude 3.5 Sonnet, and DeepSeek Coder V2 236b.
 If you are using smaller LLMs like Qwen-2.5-Coder, consider it more experimental and educational at this point.
 It can build smaller applications really well, which is super impressive for a local LLM, but for larger scale applications you want to use the larger LLMs still!

+---

+Built with ❤️ by the oTToDev community